Ejust-Robotics-Club/Ejust-Robotics-Club/README.md

 ### Club Activties
-1. The club will provide a series of learning sessions held by our supervisors, instructors, engineers or members to help our members build robot systems from scratch.
+1. The club will provide a series of learning sessions held by our supervisors, instructors, engineers, or members to help our members build robot systems from scratch.

 2. The club will also organize workshops, and students will aim at building and programming robots and systems to achieve challenging functions/tasks.
 These